pfgithub/uilang/README.md

 - maybe a `<*>` eg `('|'? #['|']<*>)<or_op>` so it doesn't mape a p or something idk
 - and make it so named single things get put into a struct like `file = a<b>` makes a struct with b but `file = a<>` makes no struct, same as `file = a<*>`.
 - remove `<>` because it looks dumb. idk what to replace it with though
+- disallow spaces inside things. eg `a ['b']` should not be allowed. also to do this, spaces need to be read as a token and not skipped. either this or have an autoformatter, this is probably easier and better.